amaralkaff/ghost-follower-detection-system/README.md

-# Instagram Ghost Follower Detection System
+# InstaLy Ghost Follower Detection System

 ## Project Overview
 This system uses web scraping and machine learning to identify and report "ghost followers" - accounts that follow you but don't engage with your content.
 The pipeline automatically collects data from Instagram posts, stories, and reels, analyzes engagement patterns, and generates reports to help you identify inactive followers.